For More Information- Graduate Students

 How to Be Admitted to the Graduate Program

-The application consists of a statement of purpose, two letters of recommendation, transcript, GRE scores and proof of proficiency in English for non-native English speakers.
+The application consists of a statement of purpose, resume/CV, two letters of recommendation, transcript, GRE scores and proof of proficiency in English for non-native English speakers.
 Follow this link for detailed application requirements and this link to complete an online application.
-If you have a resume, please upload it as part of the application.

 The chemistry major offers a broad training in modern chemistry, covering the major subfields — biochemistry, inorganic, organic, and physical — and allowing students to pursue their special interest(s).
 Undergraduate chemistry at Brandeis offers the following options: